COVID-19 Information for Tenants

 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) provides direct financial aid to support small businesses suffering economic hardships due to the COVID-19 pandemic.

-The Act provides small businesses access to loans through the Small Business Administration (SBA) under the Paycheck Protection Program (PPP) and for Economic Injury Disaster Loan (EIDL) relief.
-Tenants in operation on or before February 15, 2020 may qualify for a loan and should contact their bank to see if it is an SBA lender or can qualify to make loans under this program.
+The Act provides small businesses access to loans through the Small Business Administration (SBA) under the Economic Injury Disaster Loan (EIDL) relief program.
+Tenants in operation on or before February 15, 2020 may qualify for a loan.

-- U.S. Senate Committee: Small Business Owner’s Guide to the CARES Act
+- Senate Committee: Small Business Owner’s Guide to the CARES Act

-- U.S. Chamber of Commerce: Small Business Guide and Checklist
+- Chamber of Commerce: Small Business Guide and Checklist

-- U.S. Department of Treasury: Assistance for Small Businesses
+- Department of Treasury: Assistance for Small Businesses

 General Information on COVID-19